-Top 5 Times When Dog The Bounty Hunter’s Wife Beth Chapman Won Over The Internet
+Top 5 Times Dog The Bounty Hunter’s Wife Beth Chapman Won Over The Internet

 Despite the dark times that the bounty hunters have been facing, the couple found a glimmer of hope and happiness in the birth of their first great-grandchild last month.
 Meanwhile, their fans have stuck by Beth and Dog – whose name is Duane Lee Chapman – through both the good times and the bad times.

-Basking in the love and devotion of her family – and showered with the affection and support of her many fans – Beth has remained active on social media throughout her ordeal, proving that she still has plenty of spark left in her.
+Basking in the love and devotion of her family, and showered with the affection and support of her many fans, Beth has remained active on social media throughout her ordeal, proving that she still has plenty of spark left in her.

-Here are the Top 5 times when Beth Chapman won over the internet with her sparkling personality.
+Here are the top 5 times Beth Chapman won over the internet with her sparkling personality.

 - Posting A Hilarious Photo On Her Birthday